RosarioAraujo1/minxful_CST438_Project-/README.md

 You guys can use this login to check things the database tables.
 The tables are located in Models.
 The Post and Reply are the only tables that are included as of now

 Have created the assets folder to help with css, it's not working and i think it could be because of debug not sure though.

+Also, i did notice the time of the database is off.
+We need to fix that.